 Dark to medium-colored wood cabinets are the focal point of the traditional kitchen, with standard stainless-steel appliances and sink features.
 Countertops can be granite or marble.
 There is a contrast between the wood and wall color, such as a crisp white wall.

-Some other colors that are used include cream, pastels, grey, or green.
+Other colors used include cream, pastels, grey, or green.
 The kitchen details can be seen in the crown molding and decorative lighting.

 Contemporary style refers to design that is “in the now.”
-Streamlined surfaces characterize this kitchen style but borrows some traditional ideas to make the space livable.
+Streamlined surfaces characterize this kitchen style, which borrows traditional ideas to make the space livable.

 These kitchens are often free of detailing and focus on the artistic combination of materials and colors.
-One can create this appeal by using horizontal lines or concrete flooring.
-Many contemporary kitchens have cabinets with clean lines.
+Horizontal lines or concrete flooring can create this appeal.
+Many contemporary kitchens have cabinets with clean lines, such as the European flat-panel kitchen cabinets.

 Contemporary kitchens do not follow a certain template but often have a bold color choice that might not be expected.
 The materials used are what makes a contemporary kitchen stand out from others.

-This style combines different elements of traditional and contemporary design to best suit the homeowner’s preferences, offering him or her flexibility.
+The transitional kitchen style combines traditional and contemporary design elements to best suit the homeowner’s preferences, offering him or her flexibility.
 Transitional design combines the clean lines of contemporary style with the comfort of a traditional kitchen.

 Kitchens with a coastal style should have an uncomplicated yet functional design.
 White cabinets and white tile lend to an easy, beachy feeling.
 A beach kitchen usually incorporates a lot of sunlight through large windows or skylights.